otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 Specify that a Structure output file be included this time and again insist that only a single SNP is output from each RAD locus.
 Finally, you will need to again specify the population map that you generated above to populations so that this information is passed into the Structure output file.
-You might also want to output a vcf file, that will prove handy for all kind of population genetics applications.
+You might also want to output a vcf file: this format is handy for all kind of population genetics applications.

    •  We've run commands to generate structure and vcf files several times, but how many structure and vcf files are there in the stacks directory?
 If you wanted to save several different vcf and structure files generated using different `populations` options, what would you have to do?

-9. Create a new directory called ```structure``` and copy the Structure output file that Stacks generated to this directory.
+9. Create a new directory called ```structure``` within the denovo folder and copy the Structure output file that Stacks generated to this directory. `cd` into your new structure directory.

    • Edit the Structure output file to remove the comment line (first line in the file, starts with “#”).
    • You may need to edit your Structure output file to change the alphanumeric population names to be numbers.
    • The parameters to run Structure (including a value of k=3) have already been prepared, you can find them here:
             /nesi/project/nesi02659/source_data/denovo/mainparams
         and